emichael/dslabs/handout-files/README.md

 corner cases.

-Finally, we also include a package to produce visualizations of your solutions to aid in debugging, e.g., to illustrate the sequence of messages, timeouts, and/or failures that might lead to a violation of the invariants of the system.
+Finally, we also include a package to produce visualizations of your solutions to aid in debugging, e.g., to illustrate the sequence of messages, timers, and/or failures that might lead to a violation of the invariants of the system.